INSTRUCTIONS: LUMBERJACK 100

 - Packet pick up will be available Friday at the Big M Lodge from 12PM-8PM and Saturday from 5:30am-7:00am

 - The race begins at 7AM sharp!
-Start line = Out the Big M entrance and North up Udell Hills road for approx. 2 miles
+Start line = *** We will be staging and starting the race in the Big M Parking lot**

 - Due to limited parking; we ask that you only park RV’s in the 2nd overflow parking lot (look for signs).